World Series Most Valuable Player Award: Notable accomplishments

 Sandy Koufax, Bob Gibson, Reggie Jackson, and Corey Seager are the only players who have been named World Series MVP multiple times; each won the award twice.

 Four players have won the award twice: Sandy Koufax (1963, 1965), Bob Gibson (1964, 1967), Reggie Jackson (1973, 1977), and Corey Seager (2020, 2023).
 Jackson and Seager are the only players to have won the award with two different teams, while Seager is the first player to win the award in both leagues.
+Additionally, Koufax, Gibson, and Jackson all won their first MVP's playing against a team that Yogi Berra either played or managed (1963 - played for the Yankees, 1964 - managed the Yankees, and 1973 - managed the Mets).

 A total of 13 players born outside of the United States have been named World Series MVP, with Pedro Guerrero, a native of the Dominican Republic, being the first to win it in 1981.
 Of players born outside the U.S., the Dominican Republic has produced the most World Series MVP winners, with five.
 Venezuela, Cuba, and Japan have produced two each, and Colombia, and Panama have each produced one.
 California-born Freddie Freeman, the 2024 MVP, holds dual citizenship in both the U.S. and Canada.